RDG0818/Blackjack-Calculator/README.md

     ```sh
     pip install -r requirements.txt

-## Future Development

-- **Double Downs and Splits**: Adding functionality to handle double downs and splits in the calculations.
-- **Mobile App**: Developing a mobile app using Swift and SwiftUI to turn this calculator into an interactive training tool for Blackjack players.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests with your enhancements or bug fixes.